SumoLogic/sumologic-azure-function/README.md

 This will most of the resources and configurations.
 Some specific Azure integration require extra configuration.

 EventHubs:
-*  Click on Storage Account Service and select sumoazureauditfaildata(for EventHubs function) or sumometfaildata(for EventHubs_metrics function) storage account.
+*  Click on Storage Account Service and select sumoazureauditfaildata(for EventHubs function) or sumometricsfaildata(for EventHubs_metrics function) storage account.
 *  Then select container under Blob and create a container by clicking on + button.
 *  Input azureaudit-failover(for EventHubs function) or sumomet-failover(for EventHubs_metrics function) as name and choose private in public access level

+## Exporting Logs to EventHub
+*Metrics*
+* Login to Azure Portal
+* Click on all services in left panel -> search monitor and click on it -> on left side under settings you will find diagnostic settings -> List of resources -> Select a resource
+* In the new window select ALL Metrics option and click on configure eventhub
+* Select SumoMetricsNamespace as Eventhub namespace, insights-metrics-pt1m as Eventhub name and  RootManageSharedAccessKey as eventhub policy name.
+Click ok.
+* Save the setting

+*Acitivity Logs*
+* Login to Azure Portal
+* Click on all services in left panel -> search activity logs and click on it
+* Click on export button and in the new window check the export to eventhub checkbox and select SumoAzureAudit as Eventhub namespace and RootManageSharedAccessKey as eventhub policy name.Click ok.
+* Save the setting

-##Building the function
+## Building the function
 Currently ARM template is integrated with github and for each functions logs_build/EventHubs - Function for ingesting Activity Logs metrics_build/EventHubs_Metrics - Function for ingesting Metrics Data

-##For Developers
+## For Developers
 `npm run build`
 This command copies required files in two directories logs_build(used for activity logs ingestions) and metrics_build(used for metrics data(in diagnostic settings) ingestion)

+Integrations tests are in tests folder and unit tests are in sumo-function-utils/tests folder